vinenoobjelly/jellyfishlights-py/readme.md

 - Create, update, and delete custom pattern configurations
 - Create, update, and delete schedule events (calendar and daily)
 - Create, update, and delete zone configurations
+- Set the controller's hostname

 ## Example

-This is example shows most of what this module can do and has important usage notes in the comments.
+This example shows most of what this module can do and has important usage notes in the comments.
 Please read the whole thing!

 ```python
 from jellyfishlightspy import JellyFishController, ScheduleEvent, ScheduleEventAction, ZoneConfig, PortMapping